AnLinkSoft/AnLinkTranslation/README.md

 AnLink is inspired by scrcpy, specially thanks to https://github.com/Genymobile/scrcpy/tree/master/server .
 Download it from https://anl.ink/ .

-How to submit a new language translation?
+How to make a new language translation?
 ---
 Language code(LangID) should be one of these items:
 ```